vanessa-knyspel/Breast-Cancer-DGE-Analysis/README.md

 - Log2 Fold Change (logFC)
 - Adjusted p-values (Benjamini-Hochberg correction)

-Significantly differentially expressed genes (DEGs) were identified using predefined statistical thresholds.
+Significantly differentially expressed genes (DEGs) were identified using an adjusted p-value threshold of < 0.05 and an absolute log2 fold change > 1.

 ### Data Visualisation